 Yoslin Amaya Hernandez is the mother of two sons, ages three and five.
 She is a graduate of Montgomery College and a full-time student at the University of Maryland, College Park, where she majors in Government & Politics.
 Motivated to break her family’s cycle of poverty following the birth of her first son, she joined Generation Hope, a Washington, D.C.-based nonprofit that provides mentoring and resources to help teen parents become college graduates and help their children prepare for kindergarten.

-Amber Angel is the mother of two daughters and is a student at California State University at Northridge.
-She majors in Family and Consumer Sciences.
+Amber Angel is the mother of two daughters and is a graduate of California State University at Northridge.
+She majored in Family and Consumer Sciences.
 As the program coordinator for the LAVC Family Resource Center, Angel supports parents in both academic and workforce pathways.
 She oversees on-campus partnerships and streamlines academic, workforce, career and technical education, and child care resources for students.
 She also partners with off-campus community agencies that offer two-generation supports.